proper-testing/proper-testing.github.io/pages_src/Tips/index.md

-Summary: Tips on using PropEr effectively
+Summary: Tips on how to use PropEr effectively

 <!-- kate: replace-tabs-save on; replace-tabs on; tab-width 8; -->